irina-stol/irina-stol.github.io/_posts/short-term-fcst.md

 **Background**

 Farming of finish, shellfish and seaweed has been growing substantially over the last four decades and is expected to grow further due to the decline of wild fish reserves.
-In the UK marine aquaculture has generated seafood sales worth over £600 million per year1.
+In the UK marine aquaculture has generated seafood sales worth over £600 million per year [1].
 A major region for expansion of shellfish farms in UK is South West England, with its vast stretches of coastlines which are rich in planktonic algae that shellfish feed on.
 However, harvests from shellfish farms can be compromised due to naturally occurring marine phytoplankton that produce biotoxins, more commonly known as Harmful Algae Blooms (HABs).

 &quot;_Marine biotoxins are poisonous substances which can accumulate in the tissues of live bivalve molluscs.
 This can be as a result of feeding on biotoxin producing phytoplankton_.&quot;2